F5Networks/f5-ci-docs/docs/marathon/index.rst

 - already have a `Mesos cluster`_ running;
 - are familiar with the `Marathon Web Interface`_ ;
 - are comfortable using `HTTP methods`_ to make REST API calls;
-- already have a BIG-IP :term:`device` licensed and provisioned for your requirements; and
+- already have a BIG-IP device licensed and provisioned for your requirements; and
 - are familiar with BIG-IP Local Traffic Manager (LTM) concepts and ``tmsh`` commands.

 .. [#mgui] Per the Marathon documentation, the `Marathon Web Interface`_ is no longer actively developed.
 Use the Marathon REST API to access the latest Marathon features.